 Library admission is free to MGS, branch, and affiliate members; non-members are asked to pay a $10 day-use fee.

-Volunteers are needed to staff the library.
-Duties include opening and closing the library, answering the phone, and helping walk-in patrons find the materials they want.
+Volunteers are needed to staff the Minnesota Genealogy Center.
+Duties include opening and closing the center, answering the phone, and helping walk-in patrons find their way around the center.
 New volunteers are paired with an experienced volunteer to learn the ropes.
 No experience is necessary.
 Please consider regularly giving a few hours each month.
-Check the Volunteer Calendar.
 Thanks!
 We can't do it without you!

 Library visitor information

-Researchers are asked to register at the reception desk when arriving at the LRC and store briefcases and bags in lockers provided.
+Researchers are asked to register at the reception desk when arriving at the Minnesota Genealogy Center and store briefcases and bags in the lockers provided.

-There is a lunchroom equipped with a refrigerator and microwave for the use of LRC patrons.
+There is a lunchroom equipped with a refrigerator and microwave for the use of MGC patrons.
 A copy machine is provided; there is a minimal charge for copies.

 The collection represents numerous nationalities and countries from Minnesota, the United States, and around the world.

 There is a large variety of genealogical data installed on the library’s computers.
-The LRC has a vast collection of maps from around the world.
-Access to Ancestry and GenLines is provided at the LRC.
+The Hoffman Research Library has a vast collection of maps from around the world.
+Access to Ancestry and GenLines is provided at the Library.